 What can I do if my right to travel to another Member State or to a third country is restricted at the point of entry?

 If you are an Irish citizen and your right to travel to another Member State or to a third country is restricted and you require advice or assistance, you should contact the Irish embassy or consulate in that country.
-If Ireland is not represented by an embassy or consulate, you have the right to seek assistance from the embassy or consulate of any of the twenty-six other Member States present in the country to which you seek entry.
+If Ireland is not represented by an embassy or consulate, you have the right to seek assistance from the embassy or consulate of any of the twenty-seven other Member States present in the country to which you seek entry.
 If you experience any difficulties in locating diplomatic or consular representation, you should contact the Department of Foreign Affairs.
 The telephone number is 01 4082308.

 If you are a citizen of another country, you should contact the Embassy or Consulate of your home State in the country you seek to enter.